RcppCore/rcpp-gallery/_posts/2013-08-05-as-and-wrap-for-sparse-matrices.md

 case of `double` element types.
 These uses the `sp_mat` typedef which will be our basic type for sparse matrices at the C++ level.

-At the time of writing, this code had just been added to the SVN repo `RcppArmadillo` as an extension header file `spmat.h`.
-Further integration is planned, but no concrete steps are planned just yet.
+_Note bene: At the time of the update of the post, very similar code (by Romain) has just been added to the SVN repo for `RcppArmadillo`; it should appear in the next regular CRAN release.
+Because we cannot redefine method with the same signature, we renamed the code presented here `as_<>()` and `wrap_()`.
+Of course, for conversion not already present in the package, names without underscores should be used instead.
+My thanks to Romain for improving over the initial versions I wrote in the first version of this post._

 First, we look at the `as` method.